marklekina/nuggets/DESIGN.md

 This module represents the type of message XYZ

 ### Functional decomposition

- handlePlay() --> receive a message that a client wants to play and sets them up accordingly
+`handlePlay` - receive a message that a client wants to play and sets them up accordingly

- handleSpectator() --> receive a message that a client wants to spectate and sets them up accordingly
+`handleSpectator` - receive a message that a client wants to spectate and sets them up accordingly

- handleKey() --> receive a message that the client input a key and handle that keystoke
+`handleKey` - receive a message that the client input a key and handle that keystoke

- sendGrid() --> send nrows and ncols (the grid size) to the client participating
+`sendGrid` - send nrows and ncols (the grid size) to the client participating

- sendGold() --> send the number of nuggets, the amount in the player's purse and the amount of gold remaining
+`sendGold` - send the number of nuggets, the amount in the player's purse and the amount of gold remaining

- sendDisplay() --> will send a string interpretation of the map
+`sendDisplay` - will send a string interpretation of the map

 ### Pseudo code for logic/algorithmic flow

- handlePlay()
+`handlePlay`
 	takes in a message
 	ensure max number of players has not been reached tells us there is a client we have to give the correct letter assigned name to initialize modules to begin game play

- handleSpectator()
+`handleSpectator`
 	takes in a message
 	tells us there is a spectator
 	ensure there isn't already a spectator
 	if there is, kick them out and let this person spectate initialize modules to begin game spectating

- handleKey()
+`handleKey`
 	takes in a message
 	tells us there is a spectator
 	ensure the key was one of the ones we watch for